file-format/Docs/en/cad/pc3.md

 - **Resolution:** This specifies resolution at which drawing will be printed or plotted, which affects how sharp and detailed it will look.
 - **Other options:** There are many other options that can be set in PC3 file, such as print quality, orientation, margins, shading and more.

-By creating and using PC3 file that contains correct settings for your specific printer or plotter, you can ensure that your drawings are printed or plotted accurately and with consistent quality.
+By creating and using PC3 file that contains correct settings for your specific printer or plotter, you can ensure that your drawings are printed or plotted accurately and with consistent quality..

 ## References
 * [PC3 in AutoCAD](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Creating-plotter-configuration-files-PC3.html)